twastvedt/Family-Tree-Graph/README.md

 ## Project Setup

+1. Tag one family in Gramps with a tag named "root".
-1. Export an xml file from Gramps to `public/data/family-tree.xml`.
+2. Export an xml file from Gramps to `public/data/family-tree.xml`.
+If compressed, unzip.

 ```sh
 npm install